SamirTalwar/smoke/README.md

 Developers of Smoke pledge to follow the [Contributor Covenant][].

-You will need to set up Nix as above, and enter a Nix shell with `nix-shell`.
+You will need to set up Nix as above, and enter a Nix shell with `nix-shell`, or use `lorri` with `direnv`.

 We dog-food.
 Smoke is tested using itself.